erickgathinji/erickgathinji/README.md

 </h1>

 Hello!
-I'm Erick Gathinji, a **3x Salesforce Certified Professional** with a **solid background in Finance** and a strong passion for **business technology, data, CRM automation, and digital precision**.
+I'm Erick Gathinji, a 3x Salesforce Certified Professional with a solid background in Finance and a strong passion for business technology, data, CRM automation, and digital precision.
 My background in finance fuels my ability to think strategically, work with precision, and interpret numbers that drive growth.

 I am currently committed to an intensive **Data Science** program with **ALX Africa**, I’m honing my skills in data analysis, python, machine learning, and real-world problem solving to expand my impact on analytics and tech consulting.